-Last month, I spent my time working on a joint venture project, redesigning Flexibility Is Freedom (built on GeneratePress instead of Elementor now), and shifting towards a portfolio approach for my next stage of growth.
+Last month, I spent my time working on a joint venture project, redesigning Flexibility Is Freedom (built on GeneratePress instead of Elementor), and shifting towards a portfolio approach for my next stage of growth.

 Let's dive in!

-In January, I invested a bit into additional guest posts from SEOButler (and considered a further campaign with LinkGraph), however, in February I decided to pause all content and link building initiatives to focus on new projects.
+In January, I invested in additional guest posts from SEOButler, but in February decided to pause all content and link building to focus on new projects.

-While I haven't given up on this project (I’ll elaborate on my thoughts further into this post), I recognize that I've been working on it for 2+ years now (since November 2018) and it's time to expand my portfolio and breadth of experience.
+While I haven't given up on this project, I recognize that I've been working on it for 2+ years now and it's time to expand my asset portfolio and breadth of experience.

-For example, I did a bit of work on a joint venture project this month in a different industry, and it was very interesting and refreshing to not see Healthline.com in the #1 spot of every search query 😆.
+For example, I worked on a joint venture project this month in a different industry, and it was very refreshing to not see Healthline.com in the #1 spot of every search query 😆.

 Niche Research: Back to Basics